Contact Information

 Compares the major political systems of selected countries of the world, both autocratic and democratic.
 Comparison includes the origins and development of governments, their constitutional principles, political cultures and ideologies, institutions, parties, and government policies.
 (C-ID POLS 130) (CSU, UC)

 POLS 0003.
-International Relations
+Introduction to International Relations

 Units: 3